Occupancy Permit – What Does It Mean?

 - Floor Finishes/Coverings

-And many other things that may be part of the building contract.
+As well as many other things that are included the building contract.

 Building Inspection- Compliance or Quality explains why a compliance certificate doesn’t mean the house has been built to the required standard